menu-hanke/smk-browser/README.md

 - Download files from server based on property IDs
 - Save the downloaded files to a selected folder

-## APIs used
+### APIs used

 The following APIs were used when fetching data

-- MML´s real esteta boundary services API, which will take in the property IDs and return the boundaries as GeoJSON
+- MML´s real esteta boundary services API, which will take in the property IDs and return the boundaries as GeoJSON (used to fetch the forest stands)
-- SMK´s Forest Stand API, which will take in the boundaries as WKT and return the forest stands as XML
+-

-## Application logic
+- SMK´s Forest Stand API, which will take in the boundaries as WKT and return the forest stands as XML (xml files are saved to disc)

 # Downloadable files